Camp Gordon Johnston World War II Museum

 Free admission, donations warmly accepted.

-Camp Gordon Johnston Museum is a a World War II museum with over 4,000 feet of artifacts including military vehicles, weapons, plans and documents, original photos and videos, and a research library including books, documents, and more.
+Camp Gordon Johnston Museum is a World War II museum with over 4,000 square feet of artifacts including military vehicles, weapons, plans and documents, original photos and videos, and a research library including books, documents, and more.
 The Museum is dedicated to the Amphibious World War II Soldiers who trained for the D-day invasion at Camp Gordon Johnston from 1942-1945.
 Admission is free but donations are accepted.

 The Florida Memory Blog posted a brief History on June 6th, 2014 and can be read by clicking here